Get the currently executing AST node of a frame, and other information

 ppfunction to display the source of its arguments.

 heartrate: A simple real time visualisation of the execution of a Python program.
 Uses

 executingto highlight currently executing operations, particularly in each frame of the stack trace.

 executingto let special callables called spells know where they're being called from.

-Libraries I've contributed to
+Projects I've contributed to